On the stability of multi-dimensional rarefaction waves I: the energy estimates: Linear energy estimates

 \subsection{A refined Gronwall type inequality}

-To handle the bilinear error integrals in the energy estimates, we will need a refined Gronwall type inequality: \begin{lemma} Let $E(t,u)$ and $F(t,u)$ be two smooth non-negative functions defined on $D(t^*,u^*)$.
-We assume that there exist positive constants $A$, $B$ and $C$ so that for all $(t,u)\in [\delta,t^*]\times [0,u^*]$, we have the following inequality:
+To handle the bilinear error integrals in the energy estimates, we will need a refined Gronwall type inequality: \begin{lemma} We assume that there exist positive constants $A$, $B$ and $C$ so that for all $(t,u)\in [\delta,t^*]\times [0,u^*]$, we have the following inequality:

 Then, if $e^{B u^*}C\leqslant 1$, we have the following inequality for all $(t,u)\in [\delta,t^*]\times [0,u^*]$:

 \end{lemma} \begin{proof} We define $H(t,u)=A t^2- {E}(t,u) + C \int_{\delta}^{t}\frac{E(t',u)}{t'}dt'$.
 Therefore,